William Somervell: Family and education

-William Somervell was born at Kendal in Westmorland on 5 April 1860, the son of John Somervell.
+William Somervell was born at Kendal in Westmorland on 5 April 1860, the son of John Somervell and Rachel Wilson.
 He was educated at Stramongate School, Kendal and the Grove House School, Tottenham.
 In 1889, he married Florence Howard of Bickley, near Chislehurst in Kent.
 They had two sons and a daughter.
 One of his sons, Howard Somervell (1890–1975), was medical missionary for the London Missionary Society (LMS) hospital at Neyyoor, Travancore in southern India and a mountaineer who climbed Mount Everest and was a colleague of George Mallory.

 In religion Somervell was a Congregationalist; an elder of the Zion Congregational Church at Kendal and for many years the superintendent of the Sunday School there.
 He was a long-serving Treasurer of the London Missionary Society and was regarded as an influential lay member of the country's Christian churches.
 He twice (in 1913 and again in 1922) was a member of an LMS deputation to India.
 As a dedicated teetotaller, Somervell was a keen advocate of the LMS' work to promote temperance.